 Macular pucker is diagnosed during a dilated eye exam.
 A test called a fluorescein angiography, which uses dye to highlight areas of the retina, may be performed.
 Optical coherence tomography can also be helpful to scan the retina and provide a cross-sectional image of the retina; it is good for picking up very small abnormalities in the macula that might be missed during a regular exam or angiography test.

 Not all cases of macular puckers need to be treated; many people with the condition adjust to the visual distortion and it does not present significant interference with daily life.
 The scar tissue can separate from the retina and the macular pucker disappears.
 Prescription eyeglasses can help improve vision to a manageable level.

 If macular pucker symptoms are more severe and interfere with daily activities, like reading or driving, surgery is a viable treatment option.
 A procedure known as a vitrectomy is performed to remove part or all of the vitreous gel so it can no longer pull on the retina, and it is replaced with a salt solution.
 The scar tissue responsible for the wrinkling is also removed.
 An air or gas bubble may be placed in the eye to seal holes or tears and aid the retina as it heals.

 After the scar tissue has been cleared, the macula flattens and vision improves gradually.
 It can take up to three months for vision to recover.
 Vitrectomy is likely to reduce a significant portion of the visual distortion of macular pucker.
 For most people, the procedure restores about half of the vision lost (sometimes more and sometimes less).

 Contact Us Today

 Have you noticed a decline in your central vision?
 Are daily activities like reading or driving becoming more difficult because of problems with your vision?
-Contact our retina specialists and schedule an appointment to have your eyes evaluated.
 Call our practice today to request a consultation.